rockerritesh/NepaliSentiment/README.md

 | NepaliBERT (fine tunning) | 0.746(F1:- 0.759, 0.840, 0.612) |

-## All some of the code are on private repo.(If you are interested then you can ask me for code).(Need To Be Done Some Cleaning)
+## Some of the code are on private repo.(If you are interested then you can ask me for code).(Need To Be Done Some Cleaning)